Nur Sultan (wife of Mengli I Giray): Life

 She was one of few examples of the Giray harem who ever had any influence over the affairs of state, alongside Ayse Sultan, wife of Devlet I Giray (r.
 1551–1577) and Emine Sultan Biyim, wife of Mehmed IV Giray (1642–44 and 1654–66), have been historically acknowledged as politically influential.

+Issue

+By Ibrahim of Kazan, She had two sons and a daughter: